apireno/graph_rag/README.md

 For this example, we leverage a pre-trained GloVe model based on the research at Stanford (https://nlp.stanford.edu/projects/glove/).

-Download the pre-trained glove.6B.50d model here https://www.kaggle.com/datasets/watts2/glove6b50dtxt and unpack it into the directory embedding_api
+Download the pre-trained glove.6B.50d model here https://www.kaggle.com/datasets/watts2/glove6b50dtxt

 ## Getting Started